Trivial Pursuit? - Jobs In The Age Of AI

 Anomaly’s Stance: Human Energy Architecture

-We believe Generative AI is an equalizer and will create more artists.
+We believe Generative AI is an equalizer and will create more artists and entrepreneurs.

 We anticipate a rise in entrepreneurship and solo ventures as AI enables those with vision, perseverance and fortitude to forge ahead.
 We also expect some traditional employment to oscillate from single and static, to fractional and fluid.
 This paradigm will likely be very different from gig work in that it'll be based on individual contributor strengths rather than interchangeable contributor abilities.